slu-soc5050/syllabus/docs/grading.md

 No chances will be given for revisions of poor grades.
 Incomplete grades will be given upon request only if you have a "C" average and have completed at least two-thirds of the assignments.
 You should note that incomplete grades must be rectified by the specified deadline or they convert to an "F".

 <div class="rmdwarning">
 <p>No chances will be given for revisions of poor grades.
-Incomplete grades will be given upon request only if you have a &quot;C&quot; average and have completed at least two-thirds of the assignments.
-You should note that incomplete grades must be rectified by the specified deadline or they convert to an &quot;F&quot;.</p>
+Incomplete grades will be given upon request only if you have a “C” average and have completed at least two-thirds of the assignments.
+You should note that incomplete grades must be rectified by the specified deadline or they convert to an “F”.</p>
 </div>